kmaida/auth-architecture-ng/bboc/README.md

 Here are all the steps for authentication in this BBOC example in explicit detail.
 With this explanation, you should be able to trace the entire authentication lifecycle.

-1. User navigates to the frontend app (since the access token is stored in app memory only, there will never be an access token present on a fresh load of the app)
+1. User navigates to the frontend app (since tokens are stored in app memory only, there will never be an access token or refresh token present on a fresh load of the app) and clicks the login button

-2. App calls a `checkSession` function to determine user's authentication state and verify presence or absence of a refresh token in session storage

-3. If a refresh token is present, a [refresh grant](https://datatracker.ietf.org/doc/html/rfc6749#section-1.5 "https://datatracker.ietf.org/doc/html/rfc6749#section-1.5") is initiated to use the refresh token to get a new access token, new refresh token, and fetch user information

-4. If the refresh grant succeeds, the user's authenticated state is restored and they are logged into the app

-5. If not authenticated through refresh automatically, user clicks the Log In button

-6. App prepares for [OAuth 2.0 Authorization Code flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1 "https://datatracker.ietf.org/doc/html/rfc6749#section-4.1") with [PKCE](https://datatracker.ietf.org/doc/html/rfc7636 "https://datatracker.ietf.org/doc/html/rfc7636"), generating a `state`, a `code_verifier`, and a hash of the code verifier called a `code_challenge`, which is created with a hashing function called a `code_challenge_method`
+2. App prepares for [OAuth 2.0 Authorization Code flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1 "https://datatracker.ietf.org/doc/html/rfc6749#section-4.1") with [PKCE](https://datatracker.ietf.org/doc/html/rfc7636 "https://datatracker.ietf.org/doc/html/rfc7636"), generating a `state`, a `code_verifier`, and a hash of the code verifier called a `code_challenge`, which is created with a hashing function called a `code_challenge_method`

-7. App temporarily stores the `state`, `code_verifier`, and `code_challenge` in session storage so it will persist through the redirect to the authorization server and back
+3. App temporarily stores the `state`, `code_verifier`, and `code_challenge` in session storage so it will persist through the redirect to the authorization server and back

-8. App sends an authorization request to the authorization server's ([FusionAuth](https://fusionauth.io/ "https://fusionauth.io/")'s) `/oauth2/authorize` endpoint with the necessary configuration (e.g., `client_id`, `state`, etc.) and the `code_challenge`
+4. App sends an authorization request to the authorization server's ([FusionAuth](https://fusionauth.io/ "https://fusionauth.io/")'s) `/oauth2/authorize` endpoint with the necessary configuration (e.g., `client_id`, `state`, etc.) and the `code_challenge`

-9. Authorization server validates the authorization request, authenticates the user, and redirects to the `/login/callback` page with a code and the same `state` it received with the authorization request
+5. Authorization server validates the authorization request, authenticates the user, and redirects to the `/login/callback` page with a code and the same `state` it received with the authorization request

-10. App verifies the state the authorization server returned is the same `state` set in PKCE session storage and sent with the authorization request (steps 6 and 8)
+6. App verifies the state the authorization server returned is the same `state` set in PKCE session storage and sent with the authorization request (steps 4 and 5)

-11. App sends a token request to the authorization server with the `code` and `code_verifier`
+7. App sends a token request to the authorization server with the `code` and `code_verifier`

-12. Authorization server validates the token request, verifies the `code` is the same `code` it sent in step 9, and uses the `code_challenge_method` to hash the `code_verifier` and recreate a copy of the `code_challenge`
+8. Authorization server validates the token request, verifies the `code` is the same `code` it sent in step 9, and uses the `code_challenge_method` to hash the `code_verifier` and recreate a copy of the `code_challenge`

-13. Authorization server compares its new `code_challenge` to the app's `code_challenge` (steps 6 and 8) and verifies they are identical
+9. Authorization server compares its new `code_challenge` to the app's `code_challenge` (steps 4 and 5) and verifies they are identical

-14. Authorization server sends an access token and refresh token to the app
+10. Authorization server sends an access token and refresh token to the app

-15. App deletes the PKCE session storage, stores the access token in app memory, sets the refresh token in `sessionStorage`, and fetches `userInfo` from the authorization server using the access token
+11. App deletes the PKCE session storage, stores the access token and refresh token in app memory, and fetches `userInfo` from the authorization server using the access token

-16. App sets a timer to refresh the access token using the refresh token before it expires to provide a seamless user experience since the access token expiration must be short (typically 5-15 minutes) in order to minimize the risk of token theft
+12. App sets a timer to refresh the access token using the refresh token before it expires to provide a seamless user experience since the access token expiration must be short (typically 5-15 minutes) in order to minimize the risk of token theft

-17. When the user clicks the Log Out button, the app redirects to the authorization server's `/oauth2/logout` endpoint with appropriate configuration
+13. When the user clicks the Log Out button, the app redirects to the authorization server's `/oauth2/logout` endpoint with appropriate configuration

-18. Authorization server logs the user out and redirects to the `/logout/callback` page
+14. Authorization server logs the user out and redirects to the `/logout/callback` page

-19. App deletes all `sessionStorage` and redirects the unauthenticated user to the homepage
+15. App redirects the unauthenticated user to the homepage

 ## How BBOC External Resource Server Authorization Works